SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

 This generates a key pair consisting of files `cib.publickey` and `cib.privatekey` in `cib`'s home directory.
 4096 is the minimum recommendable length at the time of writing.

 The script that actually creates the base installer tarballs is in `~/installer-packaging/RUNNABLE/rebuild_base_installers.py`.
-You have to modify some variables before you can run it.
+You have to modify some variables before you can run it:

 ```python
 # In ~/installer-packaging/RUNNABLE/rebuild_base_installers.py